guildxyz/agora-contracts/README.md

 The smart contracts in this repository are being used by [agora.space](https://agora.space).
 The Agora Space contract provides a way to lock tokens for a period of time.
 Agora Tokens are minted in exchange for the deposited assets that can be swapped back again after their timelock has expired.
 A detailed article written about the timelock implementation is available [here](https://github.com/zgendao/agora.space/wiki/Timelock-implementation-possibilities-in-smart-contracts).
+The Agora Space Factory contract is able to deploy Agora Space and Agora Token contracts in a single transaction, just by specifying the community's token.
 The Agora Bank contract provides a way to stake tokens in order to extend a community's space's capacity.
 Agora Member Tokens are minted in exchange.
 Rewards are distributed proportionately per block.

 ## Requirements